 1970 - 1979

-- The last capping ceremony held at the time of graduation.
+- The last capping ceremony was held at graduation.

 - Class of 1971 Memories by Jane Covey Hovland (PDF)